CCPBioSim/qmmm-workshop/README.md

 #### Preparation
 Create a new directory, e.g. called `adiab5` (if you originally started with md5.rst), for running the '*adiabatic mapping*', move into it:

+**NB**: In all the below example commands, please replace 5 with the number you chose previously (between 1-20).

 `cd ..`

 `mkdir adiab5`